freelancer-only/Access_denied/README.md

 # Access_denied
-Hang the signals in nearby area.
+Hang the network signals in nearby area.